You are here

 Duke University School of Nursing received more than $6.4 million in annual funds from the National Institutes of Health (NIH) in 2016, making it 4th among nursing schools engaged in NIH-funded research.
 In 2012, Duke University School of Nursing faculty received an award for their National Institutes of Health P30 proposal entitled "Center for Adaptive Leadership in Symptom Science" for a five-year period, September 26, 2012, to June 30, 2017, in the amount of $2,313,409.

-In 2015, Duke University School of Nursing received a second designation as a National Center of Excellence in Nursing Education by the National League for Nursing in the category Enhancing Student Learning and Professional Development.
+In 2017, Duke University School of Nursing received a third designation as a National Center of Excellence in Nursing Education by the National League for Nursing in the category Advancing the Science of Nursing Education.
+In 2015, Duke University School of Nursing received a second designation in the category Enhancing Student Learning and Professional Development.
 In 2013, Duke University School of Nursing received its first designation as a National Center of Excellence in Nursing Education by the National League for Nursing in the category Promoting Pedagogical Expertise of Faculty.
+This designation was renewed in 2017.

 In 2008, with support from The Duke Endowment, Duke University School of Nursing launched the Center of Geriatric Nursing Excellence (CGNE) to bring together diverse academic and practice partners to improve care outcomes of older adults by using innovative strategies skilled in geriatric education.
 Today it serves as the unifying structure within the School of Nursing to develop, identify and support gero-focused educational, research and practice opportunities and resources.
 The CGNE is one of 62 institutions of the National Hartford Center working collaboratively to promote quality nursing care to older adults.